MonteLogic/MoL-blog-content/posts/general-work-life-notes/index.md

 - Make that healthcare profiler a product

 - Use the same logic for the healthcare profiler, to make an Upwork resume generator.

+Scratch notes:
+For the CBud profile picture, I would like for there to be more trucks in the background.